biofermin2/cl-ej/README.md

 # cl-ej
-Simple scraping script to translate English word to Japanese.
+Simple scraping script that translate English word to Japanese.